Pixisoft/Documents/PackageExporter/Details.md

 - Clean, no files are generated
 - Highly compatible to any Unity version

-Notice this package will only work in Editor, and does not expect user to use it in production builds.
+*P.S.
+Notice this package will only work in Editor, and does not expect user to use it in production builds.*

+If you have any issue please contact us through [GitHub](https://github.com/Pixisoft) or email to pixisoft.tw@gmail.com.

 ### :pencil: Description